The X Factor (British TV series): Judging history

 In May 2011, Cowell and Cheryl announced their decision to leave the programme before the eighth series, in order to concentrate on the American edition of the programme.
 That same month, Minogue also left the programme, citing that her schedule for the live episodes of Australia's Got Talent that year would conflict with her involvement with The X Factor.
 Several celebrities in the music industry were approached to replace all three, before the producers opted for their replacements to be Gary Barlow, Tulisa, and Kelly Rowland.
-During the eighth series, Rowland was unable to attend live episodes due to medical reasons, leading to previous X Factor winner Alexandra Burke standing in for her.
+During the eighth series, Rowland was unable to attend live episodes for medical reasons, leading to previous X Factor winner Alexandra Burke standing in for her.
 After the series concluded, Rowland opted to drop out of the programme due to other commitments, leading to a series of guest judges being used during the ninth series, before Nicole Scherzinger was chosen as her replacement.
 In May 2013, Tulisa announced she was leaving The X Factor, with Osbourne revealed to be returning, but later clarifying it was for the tenth series only, with Barlow announcing during its live episodes that he would also be leaving The X Factor after the series' conclusion.

 In February 2014, Cowell announced his return as a judge for the eleventh series, as he worked to reinvent the programme.
 The panel saw him bring back Cheryl as Osbourne's replacement, while replacing Scherzinger with Spice Girls member Mel B. In March 2015, O'Leary announced that he was quitting the show in order to pursue other projects, and was replaced a month later by both Olly Murs and Caroline Flack as co-presenters, the latter having served as a backstage presenter since 2013.
-Walsh later left the programme in May 2015, after revealing that he had spent enough time on The X Factor.
+Walsh left the programme in May 2015, after revealing that he had spent enough time on The X Factor.
 With Mel B not signing up for another series, both judges were replaced by Nick Grimshaw and Rita Ora.